 Dabbas are Slightly Out of Fashion

-Nowadays, the technology has got its root in every sector of our life.
+Nowadays, technology has got its root in every sector of our life.
 It has been embedded so that we are totally dependent on it and find it really hard to manage a single day without it.
 Dabbas don’t exist anymore.
 The place has been dominated by designed lunch boxes.
-Several companies are now in markets who manufacture stylish cook wares and food storage items.
+Several companies are now in markets that manufacture stylish cookware and food storage items.
 In this scenario, the old dabba has its lost its place.
 Now people prefer stylish and high designed food boxes.
-I remember in old movies, it is shown how the wife would cook the food and pack the dabba for her husband who would work in some mill or factory and someone would carry the dabba on bicycle.
+I remember in old movies, it is shown how the wife would cook the food and pack the dabba for her husband who would work in some mill or factory and someone would carry the dabba on a bicycle.
 The protagonist would open the dabba and would feel revitalized after eating.
 Those were the days of Dabbas.
 Now it’s all about fashion and if the things don’t fit the fashion, they are rejected.
 The online food business has also impacted the ways of sharing food.
-Now just sitting at a place, one get food delivered at his doors.
+Now just sitting at a place, one gets food delivered at his doors.
 No need to go market to buy, no need to cook at home.
 You just need to call and tell your choice.
 The food will come to you.
 There, it is really hard to experience the art of sharing food.

 Mass Sharing of Food – The Art of Sharing Food

 We all share our food at home with our family members.
 We all share food with our friends in restaurants or schools.
-But what if there are many people involved in the art of sharing the food.
+But what if there are many people involved in the act of sharing the food.
 In our country, we have mass feast ceremonies or marriage parties where we can experience hundreds of people eating together.
 In big restaurants, many people sit and enjoy their delicacies, though they may not share the food with each other.
 But yes the sitting system is great.
 It is found everywhere.
-People from all background come and sit in the same place to enjoy the food.
+People from all backgrounds come and sit in the same place to enjoy the food.
 The chair – table arrangements or floor sitting arrangements, both are good enough to experience.
 In my Nepal trip, I and my other friends including two from South Korea and the native people of Nepal, we used to share food with each other over the dining table and it was just amazing.
 And that’s how I got connected to their culture.
 This way, I was able to explore their traditions.

 Walking through the streets of busy markets of Delhi NCR, you will find several types of street foods crowded with people sharing food.
-I everyday travel to office for some ten to fifteen kilometers and pass through the Vyapar Kendra market, which is a famous shopping stop for the people of that area.
+I everyday travel to the office for some ten to fifteen kilometers and pass through the Vyapar Kendra market, which is a famous shopping stop for the people of that area.
 There are several street food corners and people are seen standing out and enjoying the street food.
 Be it a restaurant, a cart of a kiosk, the place gets crowded as the sun starts to set down.
-This the an open food place where people stand on the street and eat whatever they like, from Gol Gappey to Chinese foods, rolls and much more there to explore.
-Especially when the people come with their families, it becomes quite wonderful.
-The Gol Gappa is a very famous and one of the highly sought after street food in the Delhi NCR and you will find this food spots almost everywhere.
+This the open food place where people stand on the street and eat whatever they like, from Gol Gappey to Chinese foods, rolls, and much more there to explore.
+Especially when people come with their families, it becomes quite wonderful.
+The Gol Gappa is a very famous and one of the highly sought after street food in the Delhi NCR and you will find these food spots almost everywhere.
 In restaurants and the streets, people enjoy this crunchy, spicy street food with spicy cold water.